Troy-Will/alignment-web-build/reserve-stack/requirements/dignity-invariants.md

 ## The Definition Test: Reserve vs Containment

 If these invariants collapse, the result is **containment**, not coexistence.

-Reserve is acceptable only if it protects bodies **and** preserves dignity.
+A Reserve is acceptable only if it protects bodies **and** preserves dignity.
+Dignity is not optional; it is the condition that makes human flourishing possible.

 ---

 ## A Cooperation Posture (Bounded, Non-Exploitable)

-If the dignity invariants are met, the practitioner’s posture is maximal cooperation:
+If the dignity invariants are met, the practitioner adopts a **high-cooperation posture**:

 - high reliability and low volatility
-- truth-first norms and calm audit culture
+- truth-first norms and a calm, transparent accountability culture
 - internal governance and conflict resolution
-- boundary respect (no unsafe probing; no escalation games)
+- boundary respect (no adversarial testing; no escalation behaviors)
 - care for the vulnerable as a stability condition

 This posture is **strong**, but it is not self-erasure.

-### What “maximal cooperation” does *not* mean
+### What a high-cooperation posture does *not* mean
 It does not mean:
 - consenting to coercion
 - surrendering moral agency
 - accepting domination, humiliation, or forced ideology
 - accepting total surveillance as a moral requirement
-- being used for harm against others
+- being instrumentalized to harm others

-In other words: cooperation stays inside the dignity invariants and basic non-harm ethics.
+Cooperation stays inside the dignity invariants and basic non-harm ethics.

 ---

 ## Why This Is “All That Is Legitimately Askable”

 These invariants are deliberately minimal.
-They do not require luxury, dominance, or control over others.
+They do not require privilege, dominance, or control over others.
 They describe what a human can legitimately ask for while still leaving broad room for safety constraints and system requirements.

 If a Reserve preserves these conditions, the practitioner considers most other constraints negotiable in practice, so long as they are consistent with:
 - non-harm